hall-brooke-n/aqipredictor/README.md

 	- timeseries.yml - kernel for notebooks

 •	Models
-	- Optimized univariate prophet models (1 per state)
+	- Optimized univariate prophet models (1 per US state)

+•	Streamlit
+	- The start of a streamlit script for data interactivity

 •	Credits & References